Jordan McCloud: James Madison

-In week 1, McCloud relieved starting quarterback Alonza Barnett III in the second half against Bucknell where he kickstarted the offense throwing for 144 yards and two touchdowns on 7–11 passing.
+In Week 1, McCloud relieved starting quarterback Alonza Barnett III in the second half against Bucknell where he kickstarted the offense throwing for 144 yards and two touchdowns on 7–11 passing.
 In Week 2, McCloud was named the starter on the road against Virginia where he led the Dukes to a 36–35 victory.
 In Week 4 against Utah State, he scored a career-high six total touchdowns (4 passing, 2 rushing) in a 45–38 victory.
-McCloud tied the program record with former Duke quarterbacks Todd Centeio, Cole Johnson and Vad Lee.
+McCloud tied that program record with former Duke quarterbacks Todd Centeio, Cole Johnson and Vad Lee.
 Because of his performance, he was named the Manning Award Star of the Week, the Davey O'Brien Award Great 8 and the Davey O'Brien National Quarterback Award Midseason Watch List.
 In Week 10 vs. UConn, McCloud continued his success throwing for a career high 457 yards and four touchdowns while completing 33–37 attempts in a 44–6 victory.
 His 453 yards of total offense was fifth most by a Dukes player in single-game history.
 In the 2023 Armed Forces Bowl McCloud threw for 257 yards and three touchdowns.

 On the season, McCloud threw for 35 touchdowns and 3,657 passing yards which ranked second in the Dukes single-season passing records.
 He was named Sun Belt Conference Player of the Year and also First Team All-Sun Belt.
 McCloud also was named Davey O'Brein National Quarterback Award Semifinalist and was named three-time Sun Belt Offensive Player of the Week.

 On December 1, 2023, McCloud announced that he was once again entering the transfer portal and would leave James Madison.

 Texas State

 On February 27, 2024, McCloud announced that he would commit to play for the Texas State Bobcats.
-In week 1, McCloud led the Bobcats to a victory over Lamar.
-McCloud completed 21-of-30 attempts for 238 yards and three touchdowns.
-In week 2, he threw for 309 yards and four total touchdowns (2 passing, 2 rushing) in a win against UTSA.
+In week 1, McCloud led the Bobcats to a victory over Lamar in which he completed 21-of-30 attempts for 238 yards and three touchdowns.
+In week 2, he threw for 309 yards and four total touchdowns (2 passing, 2 rushing) in a blowout win against UTSA.
 For his performance, he was named Sun Belt Conference Offensive Player of the Week.